zack/slackbot/README.md

 # Emojis you will want
 1) The Slack bubble letters emoji pack
 1) The emojis in the `emojis` directory.
 Make sure you don't change the names.
+  1) I suggest using [Neutral Face Emoji Tools](https://chrome.google.com/webstore/detail/neutral-face-emoji-tools/anchoacphlfbdomdlomnbbfhcmcdmjej) for Chrome.
+Then you can just drag and drop them all in at once.